-Customers going through digital transformation are inexorably moving toward hybrid multicloud infra structure, posing new performance, availability, scalability, and agility challenges.
+Customers going through digital transformation are inexorably moving toward hybrid multicloud infrastructure, posing new performance, availability, scalability, and agility challenges.
 As best practices for hybrid multi-public cloud infrastructure evolve over time, vendors will need to rise to the challenge of infrastructure modernization.

 NetApp's IT infrastructure portfolio includes the foundation technologies needed to achieve successful infrastructure modernization:

-- A rich and diverse set of high availability capabilities that support a flexible, "defense in depth" strategy to maintain system uptime and data availability - Software-defined storage infrastructure based on scale-out architectures that enable effective multitenant management in densely consolidated mixed enterprise workload environments

-- Support for a variety of media types (from persistent memory to SSDs, HDDs, and cloud storage targets) that offer a range of performance capabilities - AIOps achieved through Active IQ that applies to both on- and off-premises infrastructure for improved infrastructure and administrative efficiency - Comprehensive automation capabilities that support physical, virtual, and containerized environments - Arguably the industry's most mature hybrid multicloud integration strategy with its NetApp Data Fabric initiative (that has been in existence since late 2015) - A focus in simplifying and improving operational efficiency through Simplicity365
+- A rich and diverse set of high availability capabilities that support a flexible, "defense in depth" strategy to maintain system uptime and data availability - Software-defined storage infrastructure based on scale-out architectures that enable effective multitenant management in densely consolidated mixed enterprise workload environments - Support for a variety of media types (from persistent memory to SSDs, HDDs, and cloud storage targets) that offer a range of performance capabilities - AlOps achieved through Active IQ that applies to both on- and off-premises infrastructure for improved infrastructure and administrative efficiency - Comprehensive automation capabilities that support physical, virtual, and containerized environments - An extremely mature hybrid multicloud integration strategy with both first-party and third-party cloud storage offers underpinned by NetApp ONTAP - A portfolio of programs and guarantees to drive positive customer experience throughout the product life cycle

 NetApp's broad portfolio, high availability features, and hybrid multi-public cloud capabilities make it a compelling choice relative to other enterprise storage vendors whose offerings are less flexible, less configurable, and less cloud ready.
-As industry growth returns in the wake of the pandemic, this provides an excellent opportunity for NetApp to accelerate the IT industry's overall evolution toward digital transformation.
+Uncertain macroeconomic conditions, distanced and distributed corporate paradigms, and the advent of the digital business era are all driving enterprises toward greater use of their data for delivering business value and insight; this provides an excellent opportunity for NetApp to accelerate the IT industry's overall evolution toward digital business.
 As more enterprises modernize their IT infrastructure as part of digital transformation, NetApp can provide the foundation for a successful outcome.